Quick Course "WHAT'S BUGGING YOU?"

 Post service requirements by resident

-1. Upon initial return, open windows and air out residence for at least 30 minutes.
+1. Upon initial return, open windows and air out the residence for at least 30 minutes.

 2. Wash down all food prep surfaces with soap and water.